Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents

-Moreover, we show that the assumption on the asymptotic order of the cost is inevitable for budget balance because the maximum collectible revenue grows at the $\sqrt{n}$ rate.
+Moreover, we show that the assumption on the asymptotic growth rate of the cost is inevitable for budget balance because the maximum collectible revenue grows at the $\sqrt{n}$-rate.

-Our results rely on the following key observation.
-In large economies, the valuation $V_i$ itself is a good proxy of the unknown virtual valuation $\psi(V_i)$ in the following sense: First, for any distribution $F$, $V_i$ is always positively correlated with $\psi(V_i)$, regardless of the \emph{Myerson regularity} condition (i.e., $\psi$ is increasing).
-Second, when $n$ is large, $\sum (V_i - \mu)$ and $\sum \psi(V_i)$ are approximately joint normal by the \emph{central limit theorem}.
-Therefore, we can compute the ex ante budget and welfare using the normal distribution and bound the approximation error using the multivariate Berry-Esseen theorem, which specifies the convergence rate of the central limit theorem.

-As is demonstrated in the main text, the above discussion can be generalized in several ways: First, the agents can be asymmetric in that their valuations come from different distributions.
-Second, other than the valuation itself, any increasing and continuous transformation of the valuation serves as a good proxy of the virtual valuation.
-Third, the public-good decision can be non-binary, and agents can have nonlinear utilities.

-In addition to the asymptotic efficiency problem described above, our study examines the approximation of optimal profit by setting the adjustment term $\alpha_n$ in the mechanism equal to the cost $c_n$.
-The probability of provision is significantly reduced to raise the profit.
-We show that such a mechanism achieves a non-negligible fraction of the optimal profit in the limit, in which the fraction essentially depends on how well the virtual value is being approximated.
+Besides its simplicity, the mechanism described by (\ref{eqn:simplest-AMT}) is informationally robust.
+The only information required about the distribution of $V_i$ is its first moment $\mu$.
+In particular, this AMT mechanism is more informationally robust than the \emph{second-best} mechanism studied by \cite{guth1986private}, whose construction relies on the entire distribution function.\footnote{The second-best mechanism maximizes welfare among the class of mechanisms that are incentive compatible, individually rational, and budget balance.
+We discuss more about the second-best mechanism in Section \ref{literature} and Section \ref{sec:setup}.} The qualitative difference between the mean and the entire valuation distribution can be formalized by using the information theory.
+Specifically, given an amount of data, the estimation error of the mean is smaller by orders of magnitude than that of the entire distribution.